-- A. IRS Plan Approval Articles I through VII of the agreement used to establish this IRA have been approved by the IRS.
+- A. IRS Plan Approval Articles I through VII of the agreement used to establish this SIMPLE IRA have been approved by the IRS.
 The IRS approval is a determination only as to form.
-It is not an endorsement of the plan in operation or of the investments offered. - B. Additional Information For further information on IRAs, you may wish to obtain IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), or Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), by calling 800-TAX-FORM, or by visiting www.irs.gov on the Internet. - C. Important Information About Procedures for Opening a New Account To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each person who opens an account.
-Therefore, when you open an IRA, you are required to provide your name, residential address, date of birth, and identification number.
-We may require other information that will allow us to identify you. - D. Qualified Reservist Distributions If you are an eligible qualified reservist who has taken penalty-free qualified reservist distributions from your IRA or retirement plan, you may recontribute those amounts to an IRA generally within a two-year period from your date of return. - E. Qualified Charitable Distributions If you are age 701⁄2 or older, you may be eligible to take tax-free IRA distributions of up to \$100,000 per year and have these distributions paid directly to certain charitable organizations.
-This amount is subject to possible cost-of-living adjustments each year beginning in tax year 2024.
-A qualified charitable distribution also includes a one-time charitable distribution of up to
+It is not an endorsement of the plan in operation or of the investments offered. - B. Additional Information For further information on SIMPLE IRAs, you may wish to obtain IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), or Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), by calling 800-TAX-FORM, or by visiting www.irs.gov on the Internet. - C. Important Information About Procedures for Opening a New Account To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each person who opens an account.
+Therefore, when you open a SIMPLE IRA, you are required to provide your name, residential address, date of birth, and identification number.
+We may require other information that will allow us to identify you.